pineapplegiant/pineapplegiant/README.md

 <details>
   <summary><b>🔬 Bio</b></summary>
   I'm a javascript developer and UX enthusiast passionate about design systems and web accessibility.
 React is my frontend library of choice–if I'm not keeping it vanilla, and Neovim my editor of choice.
-  When I'm not coding, I thoroughly enjoy making and eating (hawaiian) pizza, playing on my switch, and reading about philosophy or being a better cook.
+  When I'm not coding, I thoroughly enjoy making and eating (hawaiian) pizza, playing on my nintendo switch, and reading or learning about philosophy.
 I've interned as a software engineer at both Intel and Workiva, where I wrote tests, technical documentation, and web code amongst many other things.

 I currently work at [Searchspring](https://searchspring.com/) as an Implementations Engineer 🥳